Available in 2024

 1. Synthesise practical, technical and conceptual skills through the research, development and collaborative realisation of a documentary screen production;

-2. Integrate screen production terminology and apply this knowledge to critically interpret and analyse documentary screen works;
+2. Apply knowledge of screen production terminology to critically analyse documentary screen works.

 3. Evaluate one's own production works and identify creative, collaborative and technical issues in these works;